Radiative Transfer: Asymptotic Solutions of the Kinetic Equation of Radiation Propagation, $n$th Order Asymptotic Approximation and Improved Boundary Conditions: Asymptotic solutions of the kinetic equation of radiation propagation

-is the equilibrium density of radiation energy; $\sigma $ is the Stephen-Boltzmann constant.
-Equilibrium radiant energy density enters in the gas-dynamic equation of energy transfer via the equation of state of substance with radiation.
+--- total equilibrium radiant energy density; $\sigma $ --- Stefan-Boltzmann constant.
+The total equilibrium radiant energy density enters the gas-dynamic energy transfer equation through the equation of state of a substance with radiation.

-Equation \eqref{EQ__33_} corresponds to the second equation of diffusion approximation \eqref{EQ__17_} and describes well radiation propagation in optically thick media but is unsuitable for description of radiation propagation in optically thin media.
-Application of geometrical radiation mean free paths to reduce the value of radiant energy flux, calculated due to formula \eqref{EQ__33_}, abnormally high in optically thin media, is ill-founded.
-One more critical drawback of the radiation heat conduction approximation is associated with the vertically cut-off profile of the heat wave produced in this approximation (see, for example, \citep[Chapter X, \S~3]{Zeldovich2012}); as the result, one can calculate infinitely high-value radiant energy flux at the front of heat wave by using formula \eqref{EQ__33_} and refining the calculation mesh.
-For optically thick media, the radiation heat conduction approximation has the zeroth order of precision, because only equilibrium radiant energy density enters in the gas-dynamic equation of energy transfer
+The equation \eqref{S_RHC} corresponds to the second diffusion approximation equation \eqref{dif_approx_eq2} and describes well radiation propagation in optically thick media, but it is unsuitable for describing radiation propagation in optically thin media.
+The use of geometric radiation mean free paths to reduce the value of the radiant energy flux, calculated by the formula \eqref{S_RHC}, which is anomalously large in optically thin media, is ill-founded.
+Another critical weakness of the radiation heat conduction approximation is associated with the vertically breaking thermal wave profile, which is obtained in this approximation (see, for example, \cite[Chapter~X, \S~3]{Zeldovich2012}); as a result, an infinitely large value of radiant energy flux can be calculated at the thermal wave front using formula \eqref{S_RHC} by refining the grid in difference programs for calculating radiation propagation.